Back To Search Results

 A. The secretary-treasurer of the board may issue to an applicant qualified to practice medicine and surgery in this state, either by examination or by endorsement, who will be temporarily in attendance at an organized youth camp or school, a temporary license to practice medicine and surgery, the practice to be confined to enrollees, leaders and employees of the camp or school and the following provisions shall apply:

-(1) the temporary license shall be issued for a period not to exceed three months from date of issuance; and
+(1) the temporary license shall be issued for a period not to exceed 3 months from the date of issuance; and

-(1) the temporary license may be issued upon written application of the applicant, accompanied by proof of qualifications as specified by rule of the board.
-A temporary license may be granted to allow the applicant to assist in teaching, conducting research, performing specialized diagnostic and treatment procedures, implementing new technology and for physician educational purposes.
-A licensee may engage in only the activities specified on the temporary license, and the temporary license shall identify the licensed physician who will supervise the applicant during the time the applicant practices medicine in New Mexico.
-The supervising licensed physician shall submit an affidavit attesting to the qualifications of the applicant and activities the applicant will perform; and
+(1) the temporary license may be issued upon written application of the applicant, accompanied by proof of qualifications as specified by the board's rule.
+A temporary license may be granted to allow the applicant to assist in teaching, conducting research, performing specialized diagnostic and treatment procedures, implementing new technology, and promoting physician education.
+A licensee may engage in only the activities specified on the temporary license, and the temporary license shall identify the licensed physician who will supervise the applicant.
+In contrast, the applicant practices medicine in New Mexico.
+The supervising licensed physician shall submit an affidavit attesting to the qualifications of the applicant and activities the applicant will perform and

-(2) the temporary license shall be issued for a period not to exceed three months from date of issuance and may be renewed upon application and payment of fees as provided in Section 61-6-19 NMSA 1978.
+(2) the temporary license shall be issued for a period not to exceed 3 months from the date of issuance and may be renewed upon application and payment of fees as provided in Section 61-6-19 NMSA 1978.

 C. The application for a temporary license under this section shall be accompanied by a license fee as provided in Section 61-6-19 NMSA 1978."